 - Virtual live

-- Virtual on-demand
+- Virtual on-demand (coming soon)

 No prior, formal training in design of experiments is assumed.
 Some familiarity with basic statistics is desirable.
 Options for gaining basic knowledge of statistics are available for participants without this background.